AviatrixSystems/Docs/HowTos/s2c_snat_dnat1.rst

 In this example, we will use 2 Aviatrix gateways to simulate the cloud VPC and on-premise network.

-Cloud VPC: 172.31.72.0/24
+ - Cloud VPC: 172.31.72.0/24
-Cloud-EC2: 172.31.72.13/32
+ - Cloud-EC2: 172.31.72.13/32

-Onprem VPC:10.23.75.0/24 (simulating on-premise internal network)
+ - Onprem VPC:10.23.75.0/24 (simulating on-premise internal network)
-Onprem-EC2: 10.23.75.7/32 (simulating on-premise device)
+ - Onprem-EC2: 10.23.75.7/32 (simulating on-premise device)

 In the diagram below, both Aviatrix gateways (demo1-ptp-cloud and demo1-ptp-onprem) will build a Site2Cloud to a VGW.

 |s2c_snat_dnat1_01|

 We will configure customized SNAT and DNAT at Aviatrix gateway demo1-ptp-cloud, which translates the source IP of traffic initiated from Cloud-EC2 172.31.72.13 to an user defined IP address (10.123.51.100 in this example).
-In this way, Onprem-EC2 will see all packets from Cloud-EC2 with the same source IP address (10.123.51.100) when the Cloud-EC2 attempts to access the virtual ip address 172.27.254.100.
+In this way, Onprem-EC2 will see all packets from Cloud-EC2 with the source IP address (10.123.51.100) when the Cloud-EC2 attempts to access the virtual ip address 172.27.254.100.

-Conversely, we also need to configure the relevant SNAT and DNAT to meet the requirement in which traffic initiated from Onprem-EC2 will reach the Cloud-EC2 using the 10.123.51.100.
+We also need to configure the relevant SNAT and DNAT to meet the requirement in which traffic initiated from Onprem-EC2 will reach the Cloud-EC2 using the 10.123.51.100.
+Traffic from on-premise will be seen as coming from 172.27.254.100.

 |